nais/replicator/README.md

 - set directly in the `ReplicationConfig` resource in `spec.templateValues.values` (simplest)
 - contained in a secret referred to by `spec.templateValues.secrets` (if it's a secret)

-If the value is specific for the namespace you can either:
-- set a annotation in the target namespace on the form `replicator.nais.io/<key>: <value>`
-- pick out labels or annotations in the target namespace by enumerating them in `spec.templateValues.namespace.{labels,annotations}`
+If the value is specific for the namespace you can pick out labels or annotations in the target namespace by enumerating them in `spec.templateValues.namespace.{labels,annotations}`
   - If keys are formatted as url, e.g. `foo.bar.acme/key`, they will be normalized into `key`

 ## Example